-- the ADAT inputs (this bypasses the H8000's processors entirely) - the signals that are present at the main AES/EBU outputs
+- the ADAT inputs (this bypasses the H8000's processors entirely) - the signals that are present at the four analog and four AES/EBU outputs

 The diagram above displays the routing possibilities in a simplified form.
 We will now zoom in on the actual menu pages used for routing.
 Look back frequently to this diagram so as not to "lose the forest for the trees."